PLACES 2027 | Host Community Proposal

 WTHP Responsibilities

-• Manage conference planning and logistics, including management of the budget, overall conference schedule, workshops, tours, receptions, catering, and registration.
+• Manage conference planning and logistics, including management of the budget, overall conference schedule, workshops, tours, speakers, receptions, catering, and registration.

 • Send out promotional and registration materials for the conference.